Think that you will come to Sravasti Abbey to bring peace, compassion, and wisdom to yourself and all sentient beings.

 - Sheets to fit a single bed, pillowcase, bath towel, and hand towel.

-- Unscented toiletries (toothbrush & paste, deodorant, hand lotion, lip balm, shampoo)
+- Fragrance free toiletries (toothbrush & paste, deodorant, hand lotion, lip balm, shampoo)

 - Alarm clock that doesn’t tick.
 (You may not use your cell phone as your clock.)